AlexandreDecan/sismic/docs/time.rst

-Delayed events are not processed by the interpreter, as long as the current clock as not reach given delay.
+Delayed events are not processed by the interpreter, as long as the current clock has not reached given delay.

 .. testcode:: delayed